 - Stand with your feet about one foot apart and your knees slightly bent.

-- Hold the barbell with your hands about shoulder width with your palms facing forward.
+- Hold the barbell or cable bar with your hands about shoulder width with your palms facing forward.

 - Keep your elbows in at your sides, try not to move your upper arms, let your elbow joint do all the work